Skip to content

 bash

-php artisan make:bag MyBag --factory --update
+php artisan make:bag MyBag --factory --docs --update

 TIP